sagemath/sage-archive-2023-02-01/src/doc/en/reference/references/index.rst

              :doi:`10.1007/978-1-4684-9322-1`,
              ISBN 978-1-4684-9322-1.

 ..
-[SS1992] \M. A. Shtan'ko and and M. I. Shtogrin, "Embedding cubic
+[SS1992] \M. A. Shtan'ko and M. I. Shtogrin, "Embedding cubic
             manifolds and complexes into a cubic lattice", *Uspekhi Mat.
 Nauk* 47 (1992), 219-220.